MarvinFlint/WebTechHandin/README.md

 The images used were all created by me
 Some of the assets used in the creation of the images are owned by Riot Games. <a href="https://www.riotgames.com/en/legal">Here is their legal "Jibber Jabber" which basically says all non-commercial use is fine and dandy.

+## Content & functionality

+- The entire site is responsive, top to bottom.
+Notable difference are text-boundaries and image sizes to fit the new screen, + the menu will collapse when switched to mobile

+- Clicking on the menu icon expands / collapses the menu

+- Hovering over the Logo in the top left will make it spin

+- hovering over an image on the frontpage will zoom in and create a box-shadow

+- Gallery images will do a slight turn and zoom in on hover.
+Clicking them will also give an enlarged view which can be closed by either clicking the X in the upper right corner or the ESC key

+- The videos are all mine and embedded iframes (I do not have the originals anymore, has been a few years)

+- On the about page is a table with a CV, or at least something close

+- There is actually a minigame where you can click on an individual cell to color it orange.
+Click again to remove the color.

+## Print